sajee05/Obsidian/Notes/05 Prelims/Subject Notes/Art and Culture.md

 - In modern usage after the 17th century, where aesthetic considerations are paramount, the[fine arts](https://en.wikipedia.org/wiki/Fine_art)are separated and distinguished from acquired skills in general, such as the[decorative](https://en.wikipedia.org/wiki/Decorative_arts)or[applied arts](https://en.wikipedia.org/wiki/Applied_arts).
 - The nature of art and related concepts, such as creativity and[interpretation](https://en.wikipedia.org/wiki/Aesthetic_interpretation), are explored in a branch of philosophy known as[aesthetics](https://en.wikipedia.org/wiki/Aesthetics).
 The resulting[artworks](https://en.wikipedia.org/wiki/Artworks)are studied in the professional fields of[art criticism](https://en.wikipedia.org/wiki/Art_criticism)and the[history of art](https://en.wikipedia.org/wiki/Art_history).

-## Culture isthecustoms, arts, socialinstitutions,and achievements
+## Culture is the customs, arts, social institutions, and achievements
 of group of people regarded collectively

 - Cultureis an umbrella term which encompasses the[social behaviours](https://en.wikipedia.org/wiki/Social_behavior),[institutions](https://en.wikipedia.org/wiki/Institution), and[norms](https://en.wikipedia.org/wiki/Social_norm)found in[human](https://en.wikipedia.org/wiki/Human)[societies](https://en.wikipedia.org/wiki/Society), as well as the[knowledge](https://en.wikipedia.org/wiki/Knowledge),[beliefs](https://en.wikipedia.org/wiki/Belief),[arts](https://en.wikipedia.org/wiki/Art),[laws](https://en.wikipedia.org/wiki/Law),[customs](https://en.wikipedia.org/wiki/Social_norm), capabilities, and[habits](https://en.wikipedia.org/wiki/Habit)of the individuals in these groups.